Laboratory diagnosis of whooping cough

-If comparisons are have any validity, clinical whooping cough needs to be recorded and notified separately for PCR positives.
+If comparisons are to have any validity, clinical whooping cough needs to be recorded and notified separately for PCR positives.

 This may explain some of the resurgence described in Australia.
 That country is heavily reliant on PCR.

 The oldest and most difficult way is to try to culture the causative organism (Bordetella pertussis) from the back of the nose.
 This involves passing a swab on a wire through a nostril to the back of the throat and sending it to a medical lab.
 This may take 5 to 7 days.
-If Bordetella pertussis or parapertussis grows this is proof that it is whooping cough.
+If Bordetella pertussis or parapertussis grows, this is proof that it is whooping cough.
 Parapertussis also causes whooping cough.
 It is much less common, possibly 1 in 100 cases.
 It may be less severe because it does not produce pertussis toxin.
-Culture by perusal swab only identifies about a third of cases, even in the best hands.
+Culture by per-nasal swab only identifies about a third of cases, even in the best hands.

-The bottom line is that in practice the diagnosis has often to be made on symptoms and course of the illness alone, unless blood or oral fluid antibody tests or PCR can be done.
+In practice the diagnosis has often to be made on symptoms and course of the illness alone, unless blood or oral fluid antibody tests or PCR can be done.